 Clinical Assistant at Entrada

-As a Clinical Assistant at Evoke Entrada, Adam assists the primary therapist in working with families, students, and referring professionals to best support the needs of each.
-His key responsibilities include assisting with in-the-field sessions, performing weekly parent phone calls, and facilitating scheduling needs.
-He works with students to determine their unique weekly therapeutic assignments and then collaborates with the Field Instructor team to implement and fulfill these goals.
+Lorin assists the primary therapist in working with families, students, and referring professionals to best support the needs of each.
+Her key responsibilities include assisting with in-the-field sessions, performing weekly parent phone calls, and facilitating scheduling needs.
+She works with students to determine their unique weekly therapeutic assignments and then collaborates with the field instructor team to implement and fulfill these goals.